Kalulu

 Ndugu M’Hali or Kalulu (c.
 1865 – 28 March 1877) was an African slave and adopted child of the explorer and journalist Henry Morton Stanley.
-Kalulu died young, but in his short life he visited Europe, America and the Seychelles.
+Although Kalulu died young, in his short life he visited Europe, America and the Seychelles.
 He had a book dedicated to him, a model in Madame Tussauds, and was a guest at David Livingstone's funeral.